AmeriCommerce/rest-api/docs/resource_list.md

 Resource List
 =============

-All API URLs start with `https://[mystorename.com]/api/v1/`, where `[mystorename.com]` is the SSL domain name of your AmeriCommerce.
+All API URLs start with `https://[mystorename.com]/api/v1/`, where `[mystorename.com]` is the SSL domain name of your Cart.com Online Store.
 See [Common Usage](common_usage.md) for a more detailed explanation of most of the operations these provide.

 ### People